Leonardo da Vinci

 - Madonna Litta

 - The “Madonna Litta” painting has traditionally been attributed to Leonardo da Vinci.
-However, academic opinion is divided on the work’s creators.
+However, scholarly opinion is divided on the work’s creators.
 Some experts believe this is the work of one of Leonardo’s pupils.
-The Hermitage Museum, which owns this 1490s masterpiece considers the painting to be an autograph work by Leonardo.
+The Hermitage Museum, which owns this 1490s masterpiece, considers the painting to be an autograph work by Leonardo.
 Madonna Litta depicts the Virgin Mary breastfeeding the Christ child, a devotional subject known as the Nursing Madonna.
 The figures are set in a dark interior with two arched openings showing an aerial view of a mountainous landscape.
-Of particular interest, note that in the centre of the painting, in Christ’s left hand, is a goldfinch, which is symbolic of his future Passion.
+Of particular interest, note that in the center of the painting, in Christ’s left hand, is a goldfinch, which is symbolic of his future Passion.
 Museum: Hermitage Museum, Saint Petersburg, Russia

 - Madonna of the Carnation

 - Madonna of the Carnation depicts the young Virgin Mary seated with Baby Jesus on her lap.
-Mary is shown wearing precious clothes and jewellery, and in her left hand, Mary holds a red carnation.
-The Baby Jesus is reaching for the red carnation symbolising blood and the Passion.
+Mary is shown wearing precious clothes and jewelry, and in her left hand, Mary holds a red carnation.
+The Baby Jesus is reaching for the red carnation symbolizing blood and the Passion.
 Their faces and hands are in the light while all other objects are darker, a shadow covers even the carnation.
 The child is looking up, and the mother is looking down with little eye contact.
 The setting of the portrait is a room with two windows on each side of the figures, with Da Vinci’s usual vastness of the mountain scenery on the far horizon.
 Museum: Alte Pinakothek

 - Lady with an Ermine